Mokhtar25/network-backend/notes.md

 -----------------------------------
--[x]clear up datebase stuff. and separate the schemas into a folder -[]clear up graphql mutations, messages, posts, friends and requested, notifications, resolvers etc. no sockets, -[]setup sending a photo with messaging and pictures -[]clear up the sup models, for messaging first, then comments, then others.
+-[x]clear up datebase stuff. and separate the schemas into a folder -[x]clear up graphql mutations, messages, posts, friends and requested, notifications, resolvers etc. no sockets, -[] add queries, and resolvers for quires for notifications -[]setup sending a photo with messaging and pictures -[]clear up the sup models, for messaging first, then comments, then others.
 -[]set up production environment. redirect urls, etc